nurahamed/wa/README.md

 You can see the weather update by clicking on SHOW HOURLY.\
 Then it shows the 5 hours of future weather updates.

+## Right side of the web app

+ Here you can see your current location or the location search by you,\
+ and the corresponding weather information which is updating dynamically.\

+ ### **Fahrenheit and Celsius **
+ You can change the weather information to  Fahrenheit or Celsius by clicking  on the \
+ `Fahrenheit` button and `Celsius` button and vice versa.